DeerTears/GB-Studio-Community-Assets/README.md

 If you need additional help having your assets added to the repository, or you're experiencing difficulties downloading/using any assets from this repository, [join the GB Studio Discord](https://discord.gg/2hYeJ4m).

+# Looking for Community-made Tools and Templates?

+[See the list of Community Links.](https://github.com/DeerTears/GB-Studio-Community-Assets/blob/master/COMMUNITY_LINKS.md) This page contains links to tools, project templates, and asset packs for use with GB Studio.

 # Broken .mod Files Warning

 There have been multiple reports of some .mod files being unreadible by OpenMPT and causing GB Studio to crash on build.
 This is being investigated.
 In the meantime, remember to save and backup your project folder, especially before adding new music.
 You can always test a .mod file using OpenMPT.
 If it won't play in OpenMPT first, it will crash GB Studio if you attempt to build with the .mod file in your project.